-‘Six hours in the car and zero runs on the mountain’: Delays, overcrowding keep Seattle skiers off local slopes
+In response to overcrowding over the weekend, Crystal Mountain changes its ticket policy

-Fresh snowfall should have meant a bluebird weekend at local ski areas for skiers and snowboarders.
+Heavy snowfall should have meant a weekend of fresh powder at local ski areas for skiers and snowboarders.
 Instead, many were turned away due to overcrowding.
 As thousands of skiers headed to the passes Saturday and Sunday, resorts struggled to meet demand.
 Parking lots and shuttle buses filled up, resort communications failed to reach travelers in areas with spotty cell service, traffic backups stretched for miles, and many faced the frustrating experience of reaching ski areas like Crystal Mountain only to be diverted elsewhere.

+In response to overcrowding over the last two weekends, when parking lots filled up every day, Crystal Mountain has already changed its ticket sales policy.

+“We’re taking some pretty drastic measures … in a nutshell, we are going to stop selling day tickets at the resort at our ticket window” on weekends and holidays, Tiana Anderson, a spokesperson for Crystal Mountain, said Monday.

 The closure of Highway 2 on Sunday afternoon added insult to injury for stranded skiers, but the trouble started early.
 A parking alert posted to Crystal Mountain’s Facebook page at 7:49 a.m.
 Sunday warned skiers that “If you’re not already past Enumclaw, you will not have parking.”
 As an alternative, skiers were encouraged to catch one of the free shuttle buses Crystal operates between Enumclaw and the mountain.
 But by 9:45 a.m., all of the shuttles were full, too.
 With no parking available, skiers were encouraged to try again at 2 p.m. for night skiing: “we’re open until 8 p.m. tonight.”

-Calls and emails sent to representatives of Crystal Mountain and Stevens Pass seeking comment were not immediately returned, but a statement from Crystal’s President and COO Frank DeBerry was posted to that ski area’s website.
-In it, DeBerry acknowledged the parking challenges over the weekend and apologized for impacts on visitors.
+In a statement posted to the ski area’s website in response to Saturday’s crowding, Crystal’s President and COO Frank DeBerry acknowledged the parking challenges over the weekend and apologized for impacts on visitors.

 “Despite planning several additional measures to communicate and accommodate more skiers and riders, a total park-out still occurred by 9:00 AM, and traffic was backed up for miles early in the morning,” wrote DeBerry.
 “This proves we still have more work to do and I am committed to finding solutions to service and infrastructure problems to alleviate these constraints, particularly with parking.”